mysociety/popit/docs/api/quick-start.md

 The API is REST based - which means that the URL is used to specify what you are looking for, and the HTTP method is used to specify what you want to do with it.

-So a `GET` of `/api/v0.1/person/1234` will get the details for the person with id `1234`, and a `POST` of data to `/api/v0.1/organisation` will create a new organisation.
+So a `GET` of `/api/v0.1/person/1234` will get the details for the person with id `1234`, and a `POST` of data to `/api/v0.1/organization` will create a new organization.

 ## Where can I try API requests?